dustin/gitmirror/README.markdown

 github, some are on other machines around the internet.
 They all look the same here.

-It's also my first attempt at playing with [node.js][node].
-Killed two birds with one stone†.

 # How Do I Use This?

 ## Setting Up a Repo Path